🧠 Second Brain

 Digital Garden

-Last updated Feb 9, 2024
+Last updated Aug 9, 2024

 A digital garden (sometimes also called a Digital Oasis) breaks away from the traditional structure of a “personal blog” or a glossary, which is mainly linear in nature.
 Unlike these platforms, where content is presented in a series from an index page, a digital garden offers a multi-dimensional exploration.
 Here, you can delve into the garden, moving inward to discover various interlinked and sometimes unfinished notes, which I refer to as Continuous Notes.
-These are dynamic, continuously updated with fresh insights, representing a novel category that I believe is the Future of Blogging; see also the different types of Content Online.
+These are dynamic, continuously updated with fresh insights, representing a novel category that I believe is the Future of Blogging; see also the different Types of Content Online.

 In essence, a digital garden is a compendium of evolving ideas, unconstrained by publication dates.
 Exploring connected notes through contextual associations, primarily backlinks, and visualized as graph view.
 Platforms like Roam and Obsidian exemplify this concept, embodying interconnected note-taking or what’s known as Second Brain.
 This approach, where you engage in Compounding Note-Taking, amplifies the value of each note.